-CR12.1 MOTIONS.
+CR 12.1 MOTIONS.

-- (a) Time.
+(a) Time.
 Upon serving and filing a motion, or within five (5) days thereafter, the moving party shall serve and file a brief.
 The adverse party shall have ten (10) days thereafter within which to serve and file a response brief.
 A reply brief may be served and filed within five (5) days thereafter.
 Upon filing of the brief in support and the brief in response, the motion shall be deemed made and submitted and taken under advisement by the Court, unless the Court orders oral argument on the motion.
-The Court may, in its discretion, order oral argument on its own motion, or upon an application contained in the brief of either party. - (b) Length.
-Briefs in excess of twenty (20) pages will not be accepted and shall not be filed by the clerk if the party has not obtained prior leave of Court.
-Briefs exceeding twenty (20) pages shall have a table of contents and a table of cases with page references. - (c) Failure to file.
+The Court may, in its discretion, order oral argument on its own motion or upon the motion of either party.

+(b) Length.
+Briefs may not exceed twenty (20) pages unless the filing party has obtained prior leave of Court.
+If filed without leave, overlength briefs will not be considered by the Court.
+Briefs exceeding twenty (20) pages shall have a table of contents and a table of cases with page references.
+CM/ECF filers must check the Court's website to determine whether an overlength brief must be divided into segments before filing.

+(c) Failure to file.
 Failure to file briefs within the prescribed time may subject any motion to summary ruling.
 Failure to file a brief by the moving party shall be deemed an admission that, in the opinion of counsel, the motion is without merit.
-Failure to file a brief by the adverse party shall be deemed an admission that, in the opinion of counsel, the motion is well taken. - (d) Submission by Fax.
-Documents may not be transmitted by use of telefacsimile ("fax") equipment or any other electronic means for filing with the Court.
+Failure to file a brief by the adverse party shall be deemed an admission that, in the opinion of counsel, the motion is well taken.

+(d) Submission by Fax.
+Except as otherwise provided in these Rules or in an order, documents may not be transmitted by fax, e-mail, or any electronic means other than the CM/ECF system for filing with the Court.

-CR12.2 NOTICE TO OPPOSING COUNSEL AND OBJECTIONS.
+CR 12.2 NOTICE TO OPPOSING COUNSEL AND OBJECTIONS.